ABCs of Mine Run Operations

 45starby Dan Bourque

 L&N CV Division Book - CoverIf you’re modeling the L&N’s Cumberland Valley Division, this book is a definite “must have.”
 For the rest of you, this book provides a great portrait of Appalachian railroading through the decades as seen from a next-door neighbor’s perspective.
 Ron Flanary goes town-by-town along the CV with hundreds of unique photos of some hard-to-reach places.
-The text is informative, but … Read more
+The text is … Read more